digitalpardoxxoo/Simple-calculator/readme.md

 # Simple Calculator

 A simple and responsive calculator built with HTML, CSS, and JavaScript.
-This project provides basic arithmetic operations (addition, subtraction, multiplication, division) along with a dark mode toggle feature.
+This project provides basic arithmetic operations (addition, subtraction, multiplication, division)

 ## Features